-Off the Grid
+Off The Grid

-Off the Grid
+Off The Grid

-UNPLUG from your busy life
+UNPLUG from your busy life,

-STAY in a jungle camp house,
+STAY in a Jungle Camp house,

 EXPLORE God’s work among unreached people groups

-What is Off the Grid?
+What is Off The Grid?

-Grow in your understanding of God’s work in our world and His passion to see the unreached know Him.
+Off The Grid is a fun-filled missions weekend designed to help you grow in your understanding of God’s work in our world and His passion to see the unreached know Him.

 Location